GraphWalker/graphwalker.github.io/content/docs/make_quick_web_test.md

 ## Implementing the test

-The deveoplers tool chain we will be using for this example is:
+The developers tool chain we will be using for this example is:

  * Latest FireFox installed
  * Java JDK 7